MSLNZ/msl-equipment/docs/validate.md

 msl-equipment-validate my/equipment/connections.xml
 ```

-If the `msl-equipment` package is also installed, you can use its command-line interface to validate documents (*note the removal of the hyphen between `equipment` and `validate`*)
+If the `msl-equipment` package is also installed, you can use its command-line interface to validate documents. *(Note the removal of the hyphen between `equipment` and `validate`.)*

 ```console
 msl-equipment validate